parthispro/CBSE-Revaluation-payment-portal-patch/README.md

 # CBSE-Revaluation-payment-portal-patch
-# Client-Side Logic Error and Initialization Loop in Payment Gateway

-- **Target / Product:** CBSE Re-evaluation Payment Portal
-- **Severity:** Medium (Availability Impact)
-- **Vulnerability Class:** Client-Side Logic Error / Unhandled Exception (CWE-754)
-- **Discovered By:** Parth Gambhir - 2026 CBSE-Student
-- **Date Reported:** 2026-05-19
-- **Status:** Resolved / Disclosed following Responsible Disclosure Guidelines but no reply to the report and mail

----

-## 1.Summary

-The CBSE re-evaluation application portal suffers from a critical frontend logic error within its fee payment interface.
-A flawed initialization loop and variable conflict in the client-side risk telemetry script causes the primary checkout function to misfire.
-This architectural flaw results in a browser-side crash during the transaction phase, effectively preventing students from completing their re-evaluation requests. this loose endpoint also was used in further 'hackings'(not confirmed) which led to payments in other accounts **Including my 400/- INR still not refunded due to date**

----

-## 2. Vulnerability Details

-- **Affected Endpoint(s):** CBSE Frontend Checkout / Payment Initialization Script
-- **Authentication Required:** Authenticated Student Account
-- **Attack Vector:** Client-Side / Browser

-### Root Cause / Reason

-The vulnerability stems from an initialization loop within the client-side JavaScript responsible for scanning the Document Object Model (DOM).
-A global variable conflict overrides the core integration pathway.
-Specifically, a delayed validation check incorrectly compared the current DOM snapshot metrics against a function reference rather than the intended snapshot object.
-This forced an execution loop to misfire, crashing the browser's transaction initialization phase before the payment window could render.

----

-## 3. Proof of Concept (PoC) & Steps to Reproduce

-1. Authenticate into the CBSE portal using a standard student account during the re-evaluation application cycle.
-2. Proceed to the fee payment interface to initialize a checkout transaction.
-3. Observe the client-side execution loop utilizing the vulnerable risk-scanning script.
-4. Wait approximately 5 seconds for the `setTimeout` function to execute its DOM rescan.
-5. Notice that the script attempts to compare `currentSnapshot.sc.length` against an invalid reference, causing a browser-side crash and preventing the checkout modal from functioning.

----

-## 4. Impact

-- **Confidentiality:** None
-- **Integrity:** None
-- **Availability:** High (Prevents legitimate users from initializing payments, causing a localized Denial of Service for the re-evaluation process)

----

-## 5. Remediation & Fix Recommendations

-To ensure platform stability, implement the following technical patches:

-* **Correct Variable Referencing:** Modify the `setTimeout` execution block to correctly compare `currentSnapshot` arrays against `initialSnapshot` arrays, rather than the `getApiKey` function reference.
-* **Scope Isolation:** Wrap the telemetry execution loop in an isolated scope (e.g., an IIFE or module) to prevent global variable conflicts from overriding the core payment checkout pathway.
-* **Failsafe Execution:** Implement `try...catch` blocks around non-critical telemetry and DOM-scanning functions.
-If the risk scan fails, the exception should be caught silently, allowing the primary checkout window to initialize without crashing.
-* **Sent an unformatted mail:** Sent a mail regarding same on 19 of May 2026
----

-## 6. Coordinated Disclosure Timeline

-- **2026-05-18:** Frontend vulnerability identified and browser crash reproduced during the 2026 re-evaluation cycle.
-- **2026-05-19:** Did cause analysis; Noticed the conflicting variable in the client-side JavaScript.
-- **2026-05-19-9:39AM:** Developed functional code patch and submitted a structured bug report via email to the CBSE IT Directorate.
-- **2026-05-25~26:** Technical patch applied to ensure platform stability for students.

-## **SIDE NOTE:** I also was able to log onto other students profile and access to personal data of many students , this was later on fixed within a week , alongside that when CBSE was conduction Trials on OSM Portal , got to Bypass That and see test copies and test Marking, Same reported to school , No-Action taken.
-Still I haven't received refund of my INR 400 + INR 600 as my marks Increased in Re-Evaluation even aster many mails no-repley.
+# Client-Side Initialization Loop Causes DoS on CBSE Re-evaluation Payment Gateway

+## Executive Summary
+A logic flaw within the client-side DOM-scanning telemetry script on the CBSE re-evaluation portal causes an unhandled exception.
+This variable conflict forces the transaction initialization phase to crash, resulting in a localized Denial of Service (DoS) that prevents authenticated students from completing fee payments.

+## Technical Details
+* **Vulnerability Type:** Client-Side Logic Error / Unhandled Exception (CWE-754)
+* **Affected Asset:** CBSE Frontend Checkout Script
+* **Severity:** Medium (Availability Impact)

+## The Architecture & Flaw
+The initialization loop responsible for scanning the Document Object Model (DOM) attempts a delayed validation check using `setTimeout`.
+A global variable conflict causes the script to compare the `currentSnapshot.sc.length` metric against a function reference (`getApiKey`) rather than the intended initial snapshot object.
+This unhandled exception crashes the browser-side execution thread before the checkout modal can render.

+## Proof of Concept (PoC)
+1. Authenticate into the CBSE portal using a standard student account and navigate to the re-evaluation fee payment interface.
+2. Initialize a checkout transaction.
+3. Observe the client-side execution loop utilizing the risk-scanning script.
+4. After approximately 5 seconds (the `setTimeout` delay), the script attempts the invalid comparison against the `getApiKey` reference.
+5. The browser-side execution thread crashes, preventing the checkout modal from rendering.

+## Remediation
+1. **Correct Variable Referencing:** Modify the `setTimeout` execution block to correctly compare `currentSnapshot` arrays against `initialSnapshot` arrays, avoiding the `getApiKey` function reference.
+2. **Scope Isolation:** Wrap the telemetry execution loop in an isolated scope (e.g., an IIFE or module) to prevent global variable conflicts from overriding the core payment checkout pathway.
+3. **Failsafe Execution:** Implement `try...catch` blocks around non-critical telemetry and DOM-scanning functions.
+If the risk scan fails, the exception should be caught silently to ensure platform stability.

+## Disclosure Timeline
+* **2026-05-18:** Frontend vulnerability identified and browser crash reproduced.
+* **2026-05-19:** Root cause analysis conducted; conflicting variable identified.
+* **2026-05-19:** Structured bug report and functional code patch submitted via email to the CBSE IT Directorate.
+* **2026-05-25:** Technical patch applied by the vendor.